 The case of the latest superbug Candida auris raises questions about how responsibly hospitals behave when it comes to informing public with news that might harm their reputation.

-As the NY Times has elaborated in detailed article on the subject, “hospitals and local governments are reluctant to disclose outbreaks for fear of being seen as infection hubs.
+As the NY Times has elaborated in a detailed article on the subject, “hospitals and local governments are reluctant to disclose outbreaks for fear of being seen as infection hubs.
 Even the C.D.C., under its agreement with states, is not allowed to make public the location or name of hospitals involved in outbreaks.
 State governments have in many cases declined to publicly share information beyond acknowledging that they have had cases.”

 Meanwhile, Candida auris has been multiplying and spreading.